apple/ml-hypersim/README.md

 color == (diffuse_reflectance * diffuse_illumination) + residual
 ```

-Note that our `color`, `diffuse_illumination`, `diffuse_reflectance`, and `residual` images do not have any tonemapping applied to them.
-In order to use these images for downstream learning tasks, we recommend applying your own tonemapping operator to the images.
-We implement a simple tonemapping operator in `ml-hypersim/code/python/tools/scene_generate_images_tonemap.py`.
+Note that our `color`, `diffuse_illumination`, `diffuse_reflectance`, and `residual` images do not have any tone mapping applied to them.
+In order to use these images for downstream learning tasks, we recommend applying your own tone mapping operator to the images.
+We implement a simple tone mapping operator in `ml-hypersim/code/python/tools/scene_generate_images_tonemap.py`.

 ### Lossy preview images